Kapilvastu Municipality: History

-Many historians claim Tilaurakot located in Kapilavastu municipality (Taulihawa) to be the ancient city of Kapilavastu.
-On the other hand, some other archaeologists have identified present-day Piprahwa, India as the location for the historical site of Kapilavastu.
+Tilaurakot located in Kapilavastu municipality (Taulihawa) may have been the ancient city of Kapilavastu.
+On the other hand, nearby Piprahwa in India has also been proposed as the location for the historical site of Kapilavastu.

 The 19th-century search for the historical site of Kapilavastu followed the accounts left by Faxian and later by Xuanzang, who were Chinese Buddhist monks who made early pilgrimages to the site.

 Kapilavastu was an ancient city and the capital city of the Shakya kingdom.

 King Śuddhodana and Queen Māyā are believed to have lived at Kapilavastu, as did their son Prince Siddartha Gautama until he left the palace at the age of 29.

 Historical sites

 There are many sites of historical interest in or very close to Kapilavastu, including: